kaijurgeit/kaijurgeit.github.io/README.md

 ## Experience

+**Unreal Engine Programming Lecturer, SAE Institute (10/2024 - Present)**
+- Freelancing Lecturer "Unreal Engine Programming" at the SAE Institute

 **Unreal Engine Developer (10/2022 - Present)**
-- Publishing Unreal Engine 5 Tutorials on YouTube.
+- Publishing Unreal Engine 5 Tutorials on YouTube, see youtube.com/@DevKaiUnreal
-- Managing a team of 5 game creators developing a third-person RPG with Unreal Engine 5.
+- Managing a team of 5 game creators developing a third-person RPG with Unreal Engine 5
-- Creating Inventory, Crafting and Combat Systems, Behavior and State Trees, Multiplayer, Animation Blueprints and Montages, Particle Effects, Characters and employing the Gameplay Ability System.
+- C++/Blueprints, Gameplay Ability System, Lyra, Common UI, Multiplayer, Inventory, Crafting and Combat Systems, Behavior and State Trees, Animation, Niagara and Characters

 **PhD Candidate, TU Berlin, Audio Communication Group (05/2020 – 09/2022)**
 - Held seminars on Virtual Acoustics, Unreal Engine and Unity.
+- Implementation and Unit Testing of the python package “pyfar”, see pyfar.org
 - Developed a tool with C++ and C# that integrates 3D modeling and visual scripting with acoustic and light simulation, delivering the perfect solution for a generative design problem.
 - Designed and implemented a dashboard with Flask, pandas and Three.js enabling a user-friendly selection and visualization of about 1000 3D models and their properties.
 - Coordinated a team in a joint project between University of Arts and Technical University.